607 14th Street, NW Suite 900, Washington, DC USA 20005

-Tom was recognized in 2021 and the five years immediately preceding as a Washington D.C.
+Tom was recognized in 2022 and the six years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Antitrust Litigation by Super Lawyers magazine.
 He was a Distinguished Practitioner in Residence at Cornell Law School in 2008.
 Tom is recipient of FTC’s Janet D. Steiger Award in 2008 and FTC’s Meritorious Service Award in 2007.

 Insights View All

 U.S. Court of Appeals for the District of Columbia Circuit